antonioSF/css/README.md

 }
 ```

-That being said, you should follow some rules:
+That being said, you should also follow some rules:

 * Do not use ID's.
 * Avoid referencing [data-*].